Ozdotdotdot/smash-character-competency/README.md

 - Respect start.gg rate limits; the built-in caching is there to keep repeated runs fast.
 - When adding metrics, extend `PlayerAggregate` in `metrics.py` and update the column selection in `run_report.py`.
 - If you change GraphQL shapes, update the integration tests under `tests/` to keep the mocked payloads in sync.

+## Deployment notes

+- For quick sharing, run the FastAPI service with `uvicorn smashcc.api:app --host 0.0.0.0 --port 8000` and front it with Voilà (`voila Visualizer.ipynb`) plus a Cloudflare Tunnel.
+- On the Switch, verify the app in a virtual environment before exposing it: copy the repo, install from `requirements.txt`, set `STARTGG_API_TOKEN`, smoke test the CLI and API locally, then wire up the tunnel.
+- Dockerizing is optional for the first iteration; ship a native install to gather feedback, then containerize once the API/notebook stabilize so future updates are reproducible.